 Future NPM Adjustment claims for Settling States remain possible for calendar years 2004, 2005 and all future years.
-It has been reported that Philip Morris, Reynolds American and Lorillard will file an NPM Adjustment claim for 2004.
 The Brattle Group has been engaged, as the Firm, to determine whether or not the MSA was a significant factor for the PMs loss of market share in 2004.
-Rhode Island is preparing for a Significant Factors Determination Proceeding concerning market share loss for 2004.
-No preliminary or final "significant factor" determinations for any year other than 2003 has been made.
+Rhode Island prepared for a Significant Factors Determination Proceeding concerning market share loss.
+No preliminary or final "significant factor" determinations for any year other than 2003 and 2004 have been made.
+In 2007, participating manufacturers withheld or deposited in a disputed payments account \$759,901,725 of which approximately \$5.4 million would be allocated to Rhode Island.

-Future NPM Adjustments could be as large as or larger than the reported potential \$1.2 billion calendar 2003 NPM Adjustment.
 Although a Settling State that diligently enforces its Qualifying statute is not subject to the NPM Adjustment, many procedural uncertainties, as described above, still remain regarding the resolution of a dispute regarding NPM Adjustment.
 In addition, the resolution of the substance of such disputes could take years.
 A decision by the PMs to pay the amount of a claimed NPM Adjustment into the Disputed Payments Account or to withhold payment of such an amount pending the resolution of the dispute would have a material adverse effect on the amounts of TSRs available to the Corporation to make Turbo Redemptions and other payments on the bonds during such period.
 Should a PM be determined with finality to be entitled to an NPM Adjustment in a future year, the operation of the NPM Adjustment would also have a material adverse effect on the amounts of TSRs available to the Corporation to make Turbo Redemptions and other payments on the bonds.